sanket-pande/sanket-pande/README.md

 ---------------------------------------------------------

-I never want to be limited by technology, I want to learn everything.
-Some of the technologies that i know are -
+I'm driven never to be boxed in by technology.
+I want to absorb it all.
+Here are just a few of the technologies I've explored:

+### Languages:
+- Python
+- JavaScript
+- Java
 - HTML
 - CSS
+- Kotlin
+- PHP
+- Ruby

+### Frameworks and Libraries:
+- Django
 - Bootstrap
-- Javascript
 - React
 - Angular
 - Android
-- Java
-- Kotlin
-- Python
-- Django
-- PHP
+- Ruby on Rails
-- Dupal
+- Drupal
-- CICD
+- Google Apps Script

+### Databases:
 - MySQL
 - PostgreSQL
 - MongoDB
-- Google Apps Script
-- Ruby
-- Ruby on Rails